chauphamcreditproduct/Explore_Walmart_Sales_applying_Time_Series_Model/README.md

 ## 💡 Business Insight

 > Holidays like Black Friday and Christmas are critical revenue drivers, contributing up to 40%+ lifts over baseline months.
 Retailers can optimize by scaling inventory/staffing in Q4 and using targeted promotions in secondary peaks (e.g., back-to-school).
 Markdowns enhance but don't replace holiday demand—focus on high-precision planning to maximize profitability while minimizing overstock risks.

----

-*Note: Replace `yourusername` with your actual GitHub username and ensure the figure links are updated with the correct paths once uploaded.*